GregBrimble/gregbrimble.com-archive/README.md

 # gregbrimble.com
-Personal website of Greg Brimble.
-Technological Engineer & Student at the University of Edinburgh
+Personal website of Greg Brimble, Technological Engineer & Student at the University of Edinburgh